davepinch/pinchy.cc/collections/_fragments/you-can-decide-whenever-you-wish.md

 ---
-title: "You can decide whenever you wish"
+title: "you can decide whenever you wish"
 related:
   - _cues/you-have-free-will.md
 tags: